Starfish for Faculty

-Before using the Starfish Early Alert, it is important to attend a training session to learn more about the functions and features of the system and create your user profile.
-By introducing Starfish to your students on the first day of class (and in your syllabus), you encourage them to use the system as a beneficial tool in their academic pursuits.
+We recommend that you also log into the system to create your user profile, and introduce Starfish to your students before use.
+By introducing Starfish to your students on the first day of class (and/or in your syllabus), you encourage them to use the system as a beneficial tool in their academic pursuits.
 And by using the Progress Surveys, you will provide valuable feedback to your students.

 Sample Syllabus Language

 You may find it helpful to make an announcement in class or post something to Canvas to alert students about your use of Starfish Early Alert for the course.
 In addition, the faculty is encouraged to include a statement in their syllabus about Starfish Early Alert.
 A sample is included below:

 I will be using Starfish Early Alert in this class to provide you with feedback about your academic performance.
 The feedback will be in the form of “flags,” “kudos,” and “referrals”.
 Flags are tied to academic concerns like attendance or missing assignments that may negatively impact your grade.
 Kudos are given to promote and encourage strong academic performance.
 Referrals will connect you to key support resources on campus so you can be successful.
 Don’t forget to set up your profile.
 For more information go to LBCC Starfish.

 Our detailed Instructional Faculty Handbook is available at any time and provides step-by-step procedures, guidelines on when to raise each tracking item, and copies of all messages sent to students through Starfish.
 All instructors are encouraged to review both The WAVE and the Instructional Faculty Handbook before using Starfish.